-43% increase in Cash and Cash Equivalents
+Cash and Cash Equivalents

-A result of the net proceeds from the sale of the subsidiaries, as well as the timing of collections and disbursements during the period offset by proceeds used to pay out interest-bearing debt.
+Cash and Cash Equivalents increased by 43% as a result of the net proceeds from the sale of the subsidiaries, as well as the timing of collections and disbursements during the period offset by proceeds used to pay out interest-bearing debt.
 Minimum levels of cash are also maintained to support maturing obligations.